Aditya-alchemist/RealEstate-Chromium-hackathon/README.md

 # PropertyNFT Marketplace 🏠🔗

-A comprehensive decentralized marketplace for real estate NFTs built on Ethereum, enabling users to mint, list, buy, and sell property-backed NFTs with integrated USD pricing via Chainlink oracles.
+A comprehensive decentralized marketplace for real estate NFTs built on Ethereum, enabling users to mint, list, buy, and sell property-backed NFTs with integrated USD pricing via Chainlink oracles and CCIP.

 ## 🌟 Features